2verych/anycard/readme.md

 ```

 Store secrets outside the images using env files, Docker secrets, or a secrets manager, and regularly scan built images to ensure nothing sensitive slipped into the layers.

+In GitHub Actions, define all required variables as repository Secrets and expose them as environment variables.
+No `.env` file is needed in CI.

 ## Usage
 1. Start the backend and frontend.